The Competence Trap

 "The more intelligent the employee, the more elaborate the rationalization, and the more durable the trap."

-— The Otieno Report, Nexus Internal (2177, Classified) Quick Facts
+— The Otieno Report, Nexus Internal (2177, Classified) Technical Brief

 The trap closes gradually.
 The first compromise is small — approving a report that omits certain data points.
 The second is larger — signing off on a procedure whose safety margins have been "optimized."
 By the fifth or sixth compromise, the employee has accumulated enough institutional knowledge and enough complicity that leaving becomes impossible: they know too much to be released cleanly, and they've done too much to leave with their self-image intact.